LinkedIn About Section Content Development Guide

 “I’m currently focused on moving into project coordination roles within healthcare or mission-driven organizations where cross-functional collaboration and execution are key.”

-What NOT to Put in the About Section
+What Not to Put in the About Section

 ❌ Resume objectives